Mother Of Three Gets Neighbors Evicted After They Blow Smoke Into Her Apartment

 In conclusion, OP's actions were driven by a genuine desire to protect her children and maintain a harmonious living environment.
 While it's natural to second-guess our decisions, it's essential to remember that taking a stand for our family's safety is a responsible and justified course of action.

 Additionally, fostering a sense of community can mitigate conflicts by promoting mutual respect and understanding.
 Engaging in community-building activities, such as neighborhood meetings or social events, can create opportunities for residents to connect and address issues collaboratively.
-As noted in studies published in the NIH, strong community ties can lead to healthier relationships and improved quality of life.
+Strong community ties can lead to healthier relationships and improved quality of life.

 The Psychological Effects of Conflict on Individuals